sbastianr/Digital-Signatures/README.md

 - **Firewall**: Access control to system components using an iptables-based firewall.
 - **Deployment with Docker Compose**: Each service runs in its own container for scalability and security.

+## Security Practices
+- **JWT Authentication: Utilizes JWT with SHA-256 for secure authentication and token management.
+- **Key Encryption: RSA key generation is implemented using the cryptography library with 2048-bit keys.
+Example code:
 ## Deployment

 The system is deployed using Docker Compose.
 It includes separate containers for each service:
 1. **Firewall Container**: Controls access to system functions.
 2. **Database Container**: MariaDB to store user and file information.